Nvidia

 Nvidia Corporation (Note: Officially written as NVIDIA Corporation and stylized in its logo as nVIDIA with the lowercase "n" the same height as the uppercase "VIDIA".
 Formerly stylized with an italicized lowercase "n".
-The unofficial capitalization nVidia is sometimes used by publications.) (/ɛnˈvɪdiə/ en-VID-ee-ə) is an American technology company headquartered in Santa Clara, California.
-Founded in 1993 by Jensen Huang (who remains president and CEO), Chris Malachowsky, and Curtis Priem, it develops graphics processing units (GPUs), systems on chips (SoCs), and application programming interfaces (APIs) for data science, high-performance computing, and mobile and automotive applications.
-Nvidia has been occasionally described as a Big Tech company.
+The unofficial capitalization nVidia is sometimes used by publications.) (/ɛnˈvɪdiə/ en-VID-ee-ə) is an American multinational technology company headquartered in Santa Clara, California.
+The company develops graphics processing units (GPUs), systems on chips (SoCs), and application programming interfaces (APIs) for data science, high-performance computing, artificial intelligence (AI), and mobile and automotive applications.
+Founded in 1993 by Jensen Huang, Chris Malachowsky, and Curtis Priem, Nvidia has been widely described as a Big Tech company.

-Originally focused on GPUs for video gaming, Nvidia broadened their use into other markets, including artificial intelligence (AI), professional visualization, and supercomputing.
+Originally focused on GPUs for video games, Nvidia broadened their usage into other markets, including AI, professional visualization, and supercomputing.
 The company's product lines include GeForce GPUs for gaming and creative workloads, and professional GPUs for edge computing, scientific research, and industrial applications.
-As of the first quarter of 2025, Nvidia held a 92% share of the discrete desktop and laptop GPU market.

-In the early 2000s, the company invested over a billion dollars to develop CUDA, a software platform and API that enabled GPUs to run massively parallel programs for a broad range of compute-intensive applications.
-As a result, as of 2025, Nvidia controlled more than 80% of the market for GPUs used in training and deploying AI models, and provided chips for over 75% of the world's TOP500 supercomputers.
-The company has also expanded into gaming hardware and services, with products such as the Shield Portable, Shield Tablet, and Shield TV, and operates the GeForce Now cloud gaming service.
-Furthermore, it has developed the Tegra line of mobile processors for smartphones, tablets, and automotive infotainment systems.

-In 2023, Nvidia became the seventh U.S. company to reach a US$1 trillion valuation.
-It became the first company in the world to surpass US$4 trillion and US$5 trillion milestones in market capitalization in 2025, driven by rising global demand for data center hardware in the midst of the AI boom.
-For its strength, size and market capitalization, Nvidia has been selected to be one of Bloomberg's "Magnificent Seven", the seven biggest companies on the stock market in these regards.
+In 2025, Nvidia became the first company to surpass US$4 trillion and US$5 trillion in market capitalization, largely driven by the AI boom and soaring demand for its AI data center hardware.